moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 bytes memory myData = abi.encode(100, true, "Build with Tanssi");
 ```

-Let's say you were interested in how `abi` encoded data, because you're looking into how to most efficiently store data on the blockchain and thus save gas.
+Let's say you were interested in how `abi` encoded data because you're looking into how to most efficiently store data on the blockchain and thus save gas.
 To view how the `myData` is stored in memory, you can use the following command while in the Chisel shell:

 ```bash
 !memdump